Sam-stallard12345/P1-Mental-Health/README.md

 <h3> Responsive Design </h3>

- Used media queries in CSS to create a responsive layout.
+ Used media queries in CSS and boostrap to create a responsive layout.
 Test and adapt the design for various breakpoints (e.g. mobile, tablet, desktop).

 <h3> Color Scheme </h3>